Antarikchya-Prathisthan-Nepal/E-Cube/en/assembly/assembly_steps.md

 # Assembly Steps
 In this section, we will assemble the E-Cube.
 For this you will need: 1x E-cube set box from Antarikchya Pratisthan Nepal.

-## Prerequisites
-The first step to E-Cube assembly is soldering the 4 sensors into EPS board.
-If you haven't already, please head to [Soldering](soldering.md) for this step.

 ## Understanding Orientation

 <div style="text-align: center;"><img src="../../public/steppanelsalign.png" title="On Board Computer" style="max-width: 80%; height: auto; width: 600px; margin-top: 20px;" /></div>